kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

   permissionClaims:
     - group: ""
       resource: "configmaps"
+      verbs: ["*"]
       state: Accepted
 ```

+Operations allowed on the resources for which permission claim is accepted is defined as the intersection of the verbs in the `APIBinding` and the verbs in the `APIExport`.
+Verbs in this case are matching the verbs used by the [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-concepts/#api-verbs).
 There is the possibility to further limit the access claim to single resources.

 ## Dig Deeper into APIExports